boilerplato/boilerplato/README.md

 A powerful tool to generate boilerplate source code from a template.

-> Let Boilerplato to create boilerplate source code and you focus on actual app logic.
+> Let Boilerplato to create your boilerplate source code and you focus on actual app logic.

 Visit [https://boilerplato.com](https://boilerplato.com/) for more info.